Financial Terms

 Hostile Takeover

-Description : An attempt to acquire a company against the wishes of its management.
-This is often done by going directly to shareholders to obtain a majority of the shares.
+• Description : An attempt to acquire a company against the wishes of its management.
+This is often done by approaching shareholders directly to obtain a majority of the shares.

 Friendly Takeover